realm/realm-java/SUPPORT.md

 ## Documentation

-Before asking questions, please familiarize yourself with our [Java](https://docs.mongodb.com/realm/sdk/android/) documentation.
-We also have a number of [Tech Notes](https://realm.io/docs/tech-notes/) which cover various topics that may be of interest.
+Before asking questions, please familiarize yourself with our [Java](https://www.mongodb.com/docs/atlas/device-sdks/sdk/java/) documentation.
+We also have a number of [Troubleshooting Notes](https://www.mongodb.com/docs/atlas/device-sdks/sdk/java/troubleshooting/) which cover various topics that may be of interest.

 ## Stack Overflow